심쿵포인트 (Simkung Point) & 스킨십 (Skinship) — Heart-Fluttering Moments in Korean Romance

 In the last post, we explored the fun language of chemistry — 티키타카 (tikitaka), 케미 (kemi), and 볼매 (bolmae).

-This time, let’s move a step closer and talk about those heart-fluttering moments — 심쿵포인트 (simkung points) and 스킨십 (skinship).
+This time, we’ll move a step closer and talk about those heart-fluttering moments —

 💜 심쿵하다 — When Your Heart Goes Thump

-심쿵 (simkung) is a mix of “심장 (simjang, heart)” + “쿵 (kung, thump).”
+심쿵 (simkung) is a mix of “심장 (simjang, heart)” + “쿵 (kung, thump)”.

 It describes the instant your heart suddenly skips a beat from surprise, excitement, or affection.

-It’s like when you see something adorable, hear a sweet line, or feel unexpected kindness.
+It’s always positive — never fear or shock.
+Think of that moment when you see something adorable, hear a sweet line, or feel unexpected kindness.

 👉 Related expressions: